A Breach Can Be Good Medicine

 Finally, just because a "Breach" can be good medicine, it's still painfully obvious that one should never occur on purpose.
 Or did we even need to mention that!

 Be careful.
 Do everything you can to avoid a "Breach."
-If one does occur, give it the respect it deserves.
+If one does occur, give the incident the respect it deserves.
 It can be "Good Medicine."